 As an organisation that is run on military lines (Often described by many as a “Benign dictatorship”), no one will deny that most of what we do and the support and co-operation given by all our members makes everything possible.
 It is also true that our Officers and NCO's provide the channels through which our direction and leadership flows.
 It works for the real army and it seems to work for us.

 The Colonel has been in command of the regiment since its formation in 2000.
-Promoted in 2013 to the rank of Brigadier General on the Allied Staff, in January 2016 to Major General in Command of the British Division of the Allied Army.
+Appointed in 2013 to the rank of Brigadier General on the Allied Staff, in 2018 he continues to serve as Major General in Command of the British Division of the Allied Army of the Napoleonic Association.

 Captain Paul Nicholls